mukul-web/mukul-web/README.md

 - 👯 I’m looking to collaborate on Internships
 - 🤔 I’m looking for help with CSS
 - 💬 Ask me about Web Development
-- 📫 How to reach me: [mukul.expert](mukul.expert)
+- 📫 How to reach me: [mukuldev.works](mukuldev.works)
-- ⚡ Fun fact: I am a Telecom Expert with Computer Expertise.
+- ⚡ Fun fact: I am a Telecom Engineer with Computer Expertise.